Becoming a French Teacher

-Step 1: Earn a Bachelor's Degree
+Step 1: Bachelor's Degree

 - Complete a semester or a year abroad.
 Spending time with native French speakers can help students fine-tune their language skills and become immersed in the culture.
 Students normally receive academic credit for time spent studying abroad.